payvolt-io/manual/RESTAPI/Documentation.md

 ### high level preface

-user verfication is a way for you to validate people thier claim on a payvolt user, and establish a relation \ connection between thier payvolt user and your platform.
+user verfication is a way for you to validate people their claim on a payvolt user, and establish a relation \ connection between their payvolt user and your platform.

 using the API you will create a 'verification object', this verification object can be verified by a payvolt user through the payvolt website. you can configure the verification time window, and if the verification can be verified only by a specific user and more.